gabrielvicenteYT/Verus/README.md

 # Verus-AntiCheat-SourceCode
 !!WORK IN PROGRESS!!

+There is still shit to be done, but most stuff is there already.

 ## Important To-Do
 - Fixup VerusTypeLoader class (Prob recode it)
 - Check base command classes again.